percona/psmdb-docs/docs/aws-iam-setup.md

 The steps are the following:

-1. Add records for the IAM user/role in the `$external` database
+1. Create records for the IAM user/role in the `$external` database
-2. Enable external authentication
+2. Enable authentication and specify the authentication mechanism as `MONGODB-AWS`.

-### Add IAM users / roles
+### Create IAM users / roles

 During the authentication, Percona Server for MongoDB matches the ARN of the IAM user or role retrieved from AWS STS against the user created in the `$external` database.
 Thus, the username for this user must include their ARN  and have the following format: